Skip to content

 )

-Why do I need to copy the redirect URI?
+Why do I need to copy the redirect URL?

 Unfortunately, registering localhost redirect URIs is not supported by Anaplan.
 This means we cannot intercept the redirect URI and extract the authorization_code automatically.
 This is a limitation of Anaplan's OAuth2 implementation.
 See this Community Note.